- About The School

 After review by the above offices, the Item is sent to the office of the Executive Vice Chancellor, Provost (EVCP).
 The EVCP or designee shall transmit the President’s Item and supporting documentation to the chancellor, who will forward it to the president for approval.

-A minimum principal of $500,000 is required for the establishment of an endowed chair in the School of Medicine.
+Effective July 1, 2014, a minimum principal of $1,000,000 is required for the establishment of an endowed professorship in the School of Medicine.
 There are no exceptions to this policy.

 While University policy states that the minimum amount of no less than $1,500,000 is required for the establishment of a distinguished professorship, individual schools may establish higher thresholds.
-The School of Medicine requires $2,500,000 for the establishment of a distinguished professorship.
+Effective July 1, 2014, the School of Medicine requires $4,000,000 for the establishment of a distinguished professorship.

 If full funding for a chair is to be completed at some time in the future, the documentation shall include a payment schedule for receipt of all supporting funds.
-Establishment of the chair shall be contingent upon completion of funding by an agreed upon date.
-Following approval by the president, the chair will be deemed “conditionally established” until funding is completed.
-Appointment to the chair will not take place until full funding is achieved.
+Establishment of the chair may take place once one-third of the required funding is in hand and there is a plan in place for raising the remaining funding.
+Following approval by the President, the chair will be deemed “conditionally established” until full funding is in place.
+Appointment to an endowed chair may take place once establishment of the chair is approved.

 Any individual nominated to hold a chair by the School of Medicine must meet the established standards and criteria for appointment to the faculty of the University.
 In the case of an administrative endowed chair, the administrative officer is automatically instated as the chair holder.